-There’s many variations - you can switch up the herb, nut (or seeds, anyone?) and cheese to your preference.
-Usage wise, it’s typically tossed through pasta or potatoes, but is also great dolloped over fish or chicken, over veggies…or in this recipes case - on toast!
+There’s many variations - you can switch up the herb (e.g. trade basil for parsley, mint, spinach or even leafy carrot tops!), nuts (e.g. walnuts, almonds, or even sunflower seeds…) and cheese to your preference.
+Usage wise, it’s typically tossed through pasta or potatoes, but is also great dolloped over fish or chicken, over veggies…or in this recipes case, on toast!

 Pesto & Scrambled Eggs on Toast

 2 free-range eggs

 1 slice quality grainy bread, to toast

 A small drizzle of olive oil/cube of butter

 Whisk eggs until frothy.
 Add a pinch of S&P.

 Heat a pan over a low heat.
 Add butter/oil.

 Pour beaten eggs into pan.
 Slowly stir the eggs using a wooden spoon/spatula, bringing the mixture in from the edges of the pan.

 When the eggs look silky, and a little runny yet (they’ll continue to cook once removed from the heat), they’re ready!